cncf-tags/green-reviews-tooling/README.md

 1. Spin up the Equinix Metal resources
 2. Install Kubernetes and all the needed observability tools
 3. Install the software that will be assessed
-4. Execute the necessary test cases
+4. Execute the necessary benchmark test cases
 5. Gather sustainability-related metrics
 6. Publish sustainability metrics